mehulgoenka/CSE6250_Project/Code_v0.1/README.md

 | `--alpha`        | 0.2     | Negative slope for LeakyReLU              |
 | `--patience`     | 100     | Early stopping patience                   |

-## How to Run the Project

-### Step-by-Step Instructions
-1. Clone the repository: `git clone https://github.com/mehulgoenka/CSE6250_Project.git` and navigate to the directory: `cd Code_v0.1`.
-2. Install dependencies: `pip install -r requirements.txt`.
-3. Run the training pipeline: `python gat_transductive.py --dataset cora --epochs 1000`.
-4. Visualize results: Open the generated `.png` files in the project directory to view accuracy and loss trends.

 ## Notes
 Ensure you have `matplotlib` installed for generating plots.
 Results may vary slightly based on random initialization and hardware configuration.